ArduPilot/ardupilot_wiki/common/source/docs/common-cameras-and-gimbals.rst

 .. note:: be sure to set the ``CAMx_INTRVAL_MIN`` to be greater than the fastest the camera can take photos when using the camera trigger functions.

+Camera controls including during missions are covered on the :ref:`common-camera-controls` page.

 Common fixes for poor video quality
 ===================================